-- Small valve should move freely. - Rubber or fibre sealing ring and large pressure relief valve are intact, small valve is moving freely and is in the centre. - Efficiency of the cap can also be checked by warming the engine and loosing the cap to its first stop only using glove. - If air or steaming of liquid is not observed, cap may need replacement. - Always ensure proper pressure rating during replacing cap as if it is weak pressure will be lower and in-case it is strong during hot state of engine system may become over pressurised.
+- Small valve should move freely.
+While checking the coolant level always checks the radiator cap also for following - - Rubber or fibre sealing ring and large pressure relief valve are intact, small valve is moving freely and is in the centre. - Efficiency of the cap can also be checked by warming the engine and loosing the cap to its first stop only using glove. - If air or steaming of liquid is not observed, cap may need replacement. - Always ensure proper pressure rating during replacing cap as if it is weak pressure will be lower and in-case it is strong during hot state of engine system may become over pressurised.